-What happens in the first days after the procedure?
+What happens the first days after the operation?

-The first days, after the balloon is placed, are often difficult: in general, the patient vomits a lot and must eat in small doses and mainly liquid foods.
+The first days, after the balloon placement, are often difficult: in general, the patient vomits a lot and must eat in small doses and mainly liquid food.
 It is only after a week or ten days that he will be able to have normal meals again.

-Risks and complications rarely occur, but they can be of two different natures: some are related to the balloon itself, others to the inconvenience it causes.
+The risks and complications rarely occur, but they can be of two different kinds: some are linked to the balloon itself, others to the inconvenience it causes.

-- It can deflate.
-In this case, the methylene blue will flow into the urine and it will turn blue.
-It is then necessary to consult very quickly his gastroenterologist to remove it.
+- He can deflate.
+In this case, methylene blue will leak into the urine and the urine will turn blue.
+It is then necessary to consult your gastroenterologist very quickly so that he can remove it.

-- It can clog the esophagus, in which case it will have to be removed.
+- It can block the esophagus, in which case it will have to be removed.

-- A bacterial proliferation in the balloon can cause an infection.
+- Bacterial growth in the balloon can cause infection.

 It is nausea, vomiting, abdominal pain, gastro-oesophageal reflux, bloating ...